 Neuropathy comes in many forms and has many possible causes, but if you have any kind of neuropathy, the pain and debility can have a devastating effect on your life.
-At Blackhawk TMS, the highly skilled team of mental health experts offers an alternative solution to treating neuropathy for patients in the Danville and Napa areas of California.
+At Blackhawk TMS, the highly skilled team of mental health experts offers an alternative solution to treating neuropathy for patients in the Danville area of California.
 Transcranial magnetic stimulation (TMS) is a noninvasive treatment that is far safer than medication.
 If you have neuropathic pain or any form of neuropathy, TMS could provide genuine relief from your symptoms, so call Blackhawk TMS today, or book an appointment online.

 Neuropathy means nerve damage, symptoms of which differ according to the specific function of the affected nerve.

 Autonomic nerves control your involuntary bodily functions, such as digestion and blood pressure.
 Sensory nerves receive signals from the skin that tell your brain whether something is hot, cold, painful and so on, and motor nerves control the movements of your muscles.

 Peripheral neuropathy affects the nerves that relay information to and from the spinal cord and brain to the rest of the body.
 It can cause stabbing, burning, or tingling pain despite there being no damage to any tissues, and a feeling of numbness, tingling, or prickling that comes on slowly.

 You may also experience symptoms such as having an extreme reaction to being touched, or difficulties with balance and coordination.
 If any motor nerves are affected, you might have problems with muscle weakness or possibly paralysis.

 There’s no single cause for neuropathy, as it is most often a symptom of one of a range of health problems or causal factors, such as: